 The excited-state properties of molecular crystals are important for applications in organic electronic devices.
 The GW approximation and Bethe-Salpeter equation (GW+BSE) is the state-of-the-art method for calculating the excited-state properties of crystalline solids with periodic boundary conditions.
-We present the PAH101 dataset of GW +BSE calculations for 101 molecular crystals of polycyclic aromatic hydrocarbons (PAHs) with up to ∼500 atoms in the unit cell.
+We present the PAH101 dataset of GW+BSE calculations for 101 molecular crystals of polycyclic aromatic hydrocarbons (PAHs) with up to ~500 atoms in the unit cell.
+To the best of our knowledge, this is the first GW+BSE dataset for molecular crystals.
 The data records include the GW quasiparticle band structure, the fundamental band gap, the static dielectric constant, the first singlet exciton energy (optical gap), the first triplet exciton energy, the dielectric function, and optical absorption spectra for light polarized along the three lattice vectors.
-In addition, the dataset includes the density functional theory (DFT) single-molecule and crystal features used in Liu et al. [npj Computational Materials, 8, 70 (2022)].
-We envision the dataset being used to (i) identify correlations between DFT and GW +BSE quantities, (ii) discover materials with desired electronic/ optical properties in the dataset itself, and (iii) train machine-learned models to help in materials discovery efforts.
-We provide examples to illustrate these three use cases.
+The dataset can be used to (i) discover materials with desired electronic/optical properties, (ii) identify correlations between DFT and GW+BSE quantities, and (iii) train machine learned models to help in materials discovery efforts.

 more »